gkamboj/LogSenseAI/README.md

      pip install "generative-ai-hub-sdk[all]==1.2.2" --extra-index-url https://int.repositories.cloud.sap/artifactory/api/pypi/proxy-deploy-releases-hyperspace-pypi/simple/
      pip install -r requirements.txt
      ```
-   - If you prefer to connect directly to the LLM via OpenAI instead of using the SAP proxy, you can skip the installation of `generative-ai-hub-sdk`.
+   - If you prefer to connect directly to the LLM via OpenAI instead of using the SAP proxy, you can skip the installation of `generative-ai-hub-sdk` and install required LangChain libraries instead.

 5. **Run the Application**:
    ```bash